kasuganosoras/Libvirt-Manager/README.md

 ### Example code for connect a server

-The following example code will create a virtual machine called Test and allocate 2 CPU cores, 2 GB of memory to it.
+This example code will connect to your server using SSH, make sure your server sshd service is running.

 ```php
 require_once __DIR__ . '/vendor/autoload.php';